tnelsond/peakslab/README.md

 - <strike>Make it more modular to make porting languages and data easier.</strike>
 - <strike>Rewrite the AI's rust code in C</strike>
 - Bundle zstd compressor with peakgen.
+- <strike>Make an online peakgen.</strike>
-- Make an online peakgen.
+- Add .slab support to online peakgen.
 - <strike>Fix strcmp bugs.</strike>
 - <strike>Fix context menu.</strike>
 - Make a custom regex-like language for substitution and character unfolding.